 Whatever or whoever does not conform to the ideal is cast aside through a process of segregation, which parallels the way we shut down part of our own psyche (shadow).
 I think this only points to our inability as a society to integrate repressed aspects of self.
 Sadly, we cluster together, isolate, forget and hide away what we consider outcast, inferior, weaker, dangerous and useless in reservations, asylums, shelters, orphanages, prisons, zoos, animal labs, nursing homes, abandoned spaces, the list goes on…

 These are somehow spaces that exist on the fringes of what is considered acceptable.
 No wonder many citizens of such spaces prefer roaming free in the streets to living in spaces devoid of soul where it is difficult to connect to their own sense of self, each other, and world.

 But we don’t need to travel far to discover neglected spaces, we all have them well within our reach.
-Whether it is the backyard, the porch, the creative office, the bathroom or the closet full of old skeletons, each one of these spaces represents a repressed area of our life that we are unwilling to see, feel, and embrace: creativity, spirituality, sensuality or any realm that could take us over the edge with its Otherness…
+Whether it is the forgotten street, the abandoned lot, the park, the backyard, the porch, the creative office, the bathroom or the closet full of old skeletons, each one of these spaces represents a repressed area of our life that we are unwilling to see, feel, and embrace with its latent creativity, spirituality, sensuality that could take us over the edge with its Otherness…

 So, what is this Otherness?

 The history of madness would be the history of the Other – of that which, for a given culture, is at once interior and foreign, therefore to be excluded ( so as to exorcise the interior danger) but by being shut away (in order to reduce its otherness); whereas the history of the order imposed on things would be the history of the Same…In attempting to uncover the deepest strata of Western culture, I am restoring to our silent and apparently immobile soil its rifts, its instability, its flaws; and it is the same ground that is once more stirring under our feet. ~ M. Foucault